lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/getting-started-with-nextjs.md

     fallback: false,
   };
 }
 ```

 ## File-based Routing 🚦

-Another really useful thing in Next.js the *File-bases Routing*, with a route system integrated, going into it through the folder **pages**.
+Another really useful thing in Next.js is the _File-bases Routing_, with a route system, integrated, going into it through the folder **pages**.

 ![Create routes via your file + folder structure](routes.png)